derek-pohl/Noise-Filter-for-Reddit/APIConfigGuide.md

 API Setup Guide using the Free Google Gemini API.

-*note that any openai compatible API can be used with this project, but the Google Gemini API is free and good enough, along with a generously high usage limit.
+The Google Gemini API works best with this project, although any other OpenAI Compatible API can be used.
+To use the Google Gemini API, for free (no credit card!), follow the guide below.

 1. Use a browser which is logged in to a personal google account.
-Any browser is fine.

 2. Go to https://aistudio.google.com/apikey